-In addition, compliance regulations and audit compliance had to be observed; complete traceability of the migration was indispensable (reconciliation).
-Various tools were used in the project, notably SAP Data Services and OpenTalend, as well as Oracle PL/SQL packages for customer data consolidation.
+Additionally, compliance regulations and audit compliance had to be observed; complete traceability of the migration was indispensable (reconciliation).
+Various tools were used in the project, namely SAP Data Services and OpenTalend, as well as Oracle PL/SQL packages for customer data consolidation.

-During analysis and conception phase, a set of decisions were made concerning the migration path, data dependencies with regard to the target system, the data cleansing approach and many other aspects.
-Depending on previous knowledge of the existing systems, familiarization with the data models was indispensable.
+During the analysis and conceptualization phase, a set of decisions were made concerning the migration path, data dependencies within the target system, the data cleansing approach and many other aspects.
+Based on previous knowledge of the existing systems, familiarization with the data models was indispensable.

-In addition, measurements of the expected workload and running times must be carried out.
-A realistic time window had to be defined for the final migration and integrated into the overall project plan.
+In addition, measurements of the expected workload and running times were be carried out.
+A realistic timeframe had to be defined for the final migration and integrated into the overall project plan.

-The aim of the project was to achieve the highest possible degree of automation to build up the migration in a repeatable and robust manner.
+The aim of the project was to achieve the highest possible degree of automation and to build up the migration in an iterative and robust manner.

-The chosen approach started with customer data, followed by additional address and device data and thus further relevant data sources.
+The chosen approach started with customer data, followed by address and device data and further relevant data sources.
 Finally, pending orders (open work orders) were considered.

 After each test migration, the results were evaluated to determine the migration rate.
-The goal was to reduce the manual rework rate by the call center to a minimum.
+The goal was to reduce the manual rework rate of the call center to a minimum.

-Furthermore, data quality problems were transferred to the relevant departments for direct data cleansing and sustainability was measured by further test migrations.
+Furthermore, data quality problems were transferred to the relevant departments for direct data cleansing and sustainability was measured through further test migrations.

-The main factors observed in the cut-over were those that affected the runtime of the migration
+The main factors observed in the cut-over phase were those that affected the runtime of the migration.